Bullpup air rifle: why choose one?

 The bullpup has been embraced by the military for very specific reasons.
-It’s much shorter than a conventional rifle, making it ideal for CQB and urban combat.
+As bullpup airguns are shorter than a conventional rifle, they are ideal for CQB and urban combat.
 With the action essentially in the butt of the rifle it can still maintain great -long range accuracy as the barrel length is essentially the same.

 Are bullpups less accurate than conventionally stocked rifles?